What Is True Prayer?

 Gradually, I became intimidated when attending meetings, fearing that my sisters would ask me to make a prayer, and had less desire for the truth.
 Every time seeing my sisters pray confidently, I became so nervous that when I prayed I went blank with ears burning and face flushing red, and could only finish the prayer in a hurry.
 I thought: Luckily, we had the meeting online so that the sisters didn’t see my embarrassment.
 But considering my poor performance, I bet they would look down on me and laugh at me.

 Once before a meeting, I racked my brain to draft a prayer and checked it over and over again until I was satisfied with it.
 Feeling myself well-prepared, I couldn’t wait to impress my sisters with my prayer.
-When we had the meeting in the evening, the sister shared a passage of Preaching and Fellowship About Life Entry, “He (the Lord) has come incarnate as the Son of Man and begun to express the truth and do His work of judgment in the last days, so you accept.
+When we had the meeting in the evening, the sister shared a passage of Preaching and Fellowship About Life Entry, “He (the Lord Jesus) has come incarnate as the Son of Man and begun to express the truth and do His work of judgment in the last days, so you accept.
 This means you have been raptured, you have been raptured up before God, you have been lifted up into the air to meet with the Lord. … This is why I congratulate you.
 This is the meaning of my congratulations.
 Do you understand?”
 Concerned about what I would say in my prayer, I didn’t pay attention to this passage of fellowship.
 When it was my turn, I prayed as I had prepared.
-At the end of the prayer, I said, “I hope that we will up before God as soon as possible and attend the wedding feast of the Lamb together.”
+At the end of the prayer, I said, “I hope that we will be raptured up before God as soon as possible and attend the wedding feast of the Lamb together.”

 After prayer, I felt happy and thought: This time, my sisters will definitely approve of my prayer.
-When I was getting pleased with myself, a sister said to me, “Sister, we have accepted the work ofin the last days, so we have been raptured before the throne of God.”
+When I was getting pleased with myself, a sister said to me, “Sister, we have accepted the work of Almighty God in the last days, so we have been raptured before the throne of God.”
 Her words made me awaken suddenly.
 It’s right.
 Didn’t I read the fellowship regarding this subject just now?
 How could I still say “I hope that we will be raptured up before God as soon as possible”?
 How will my sisters think of me?
 At that time, I felt so ashamed to see anyone and couldn’t wait to find a place to hide away.

 Since then, I no longer relied on my own way to resolve my difficulty in prayer, because human means were useless and would only make things worse.
 Then I set aside my pride and sent the sister a message, in which I poured out my confusion to her.
 Soon I received her reply, “In fact, our purposes of praying are wrong.
 We always care about how others would think of us and live before others, so we don’t pay attention to communing with God and speaking words in heart to God when praying but just speak deep doctrines or copy others to make others think highly of us.
 We should learn to set aside our pride, practice living before God, and have a true communion with God.
 In this way, we will live freely and unrestrainedly.”